Corporate information and resources

 How we store and protect personal information

-We take steps to protect the personal information we hold against misuse, interference and loss, as well as unauthorised access, modification or disclosure.
-This includes password protection for electronic files, securing paper files in locked cabinets and physical access restrictions.
+DFAT takes steps to protect the personal information we hold against misuse, interference and loss, as well as unauthorised access, modification or disclosure.
+Any personal information you provide us is held securely.

-From time to time, we will review and revise this privacy collection notice.
-We reserve the right to amend this notice at any time.
+From time to time, we will review and revise this privacy collection statement.
+We reserve the right to amend this statement at any time.